Tackling Torture Against Persons with Disabilities in the Context of the COVID-19 Pandemic – webinar series

 This webinar series will be hosted by persons with lived experiences to create awareness on the need for essential services during a pandemic to protect persons with psychosocial disabilities from torture and/or ill-treatment.
 Participants will develop an understanding of how the human rights framework applies to victims of torture with psychosocial disabilities, and will have a unique opportunity to consider the role of strategic litigation and advocacy in promoting systemic changes to law, policy and practice even beyond the pandemic.

-This webinar will be moderated by Felicia Mburu, Africa Litigation Manager, Validity Foundation.
+This webinar will be moderated by Felicia Mburu, Africa Litigation Manager, Validity Foundation and Bruno Monteiro, Project Manager, Validity Foundation.

 - Lisbet Brizuela is Mexican human rights activist with training in special education of children with intellectual disabilities.
 She is the Director of Disability Rights International’s Mexico and Central America regional office based in Mexico City.